-2018 begins the 111th year of the Garden, it having been founded on April 15, 1907.
-It would also be the 66th year for the Friends.
-This is Susan Wilkins’ 15th years as Garden Curator.
+2018 begins the 112th year of the Garden, the 66th year for the Friends and Susan Wilkins’ 15th year as Garden Curator.

 It is late January and I’ve been out in the shining Garden this week working on a variety of projects.
 My first task was to stake out the next sections of the boardwalk in the Garden’s wetland with landscape architect James Robin and Minneapolis Park Board design project manager Tyler Pederson.
 Although more than one of us (I won’t say who!) temporarily lost our footing in the icy reaches of the open water below the snow, we successfully charted our way through the wetland with drawings, templates, tape measures and marking flags.(1)